raymondtay/slacks/README.md

 ```

-# Example of how to gather information about the team from Slack
+# Example of how to gather the team id from Slack
 This code snippet, hopefully, illustrates how you could call `getTeam`
 associated with the token you have.
 It also depends on whether the token has
 the necessary access.